Latest update: 12/22/2007

 VNAutil

-see GPIB page 0.1 ? just posted to the web for a couple people to try make more robust -- I've seen it lock up and crash.
+see GPIB page 0.2 7/1/2008 -- added HP8720 compatibility (at least the one I have) just posted to the web for a couple people to try make more robust -- I've seen it lock up and crash.
 Error handling is poor.
 I wrote this primarily to test a GPIB driver I wrote for my VNA and I use the utility quite a bit.... but it has quirks.

 Get feedback on whether this works on people's systems.
 I only have one spectrum analyzer to test this on easily.